theogainey/Score-Keeper-Card-Games/README.md

- The easiest way to start this app is to visit the live demo at https://card-scorer.herokuapp.com/ *Note this demo sleeps after 30 min of inactivity so it may take a few seconds for the demo to wake up* To start this app on your local system you must open a command line both in the main directory and in the client subdirectory in the main directory use the command npm start to start the server then in the client subdirectory use teh command npm run start to start the app's front end
+ The easiest way to start this app is to visit the live demo at https://card-scorer.herokuapp.com/ *Note this demo sleeps after 30 min of inactivity so it may take a few seconds for the demo to wake up* To start this app on your local system you must open a command line both in the main directory and in the client subdirectory in the main directory use the command npm start to start the server then in the client subdirectory use the command npm run start to start the app's front end